Moonis Shah

 Moonis Ahmad Shah (born 31 January 1992) is a Kashmiri visual artist who lives and works between Kashmir and Melbourne.
 He has been recognised with the Foundation for Indian Contemporary Art's Emerging Artist Award (2017) and inclusion in Forbes Indias 30 Under 30 list.
+In 2026, Shah was awarded the Connect India dual artistic residency by Arts at CERN and Pro Helvetia.
+The programme involves research split between CERN's particle physics laboratories in Geneva and the International Centre for Theoretical Sciences (ICTS) in Bengaluru, where his work focuses on the intersection of scientific thresholds, data, and visual language.

 Early life and education

 Shah was born in Srinagar, Kashmir.
 He graduated with a Bachelor of Fine Arts (Digital Arts) as a United Nations Madanjeet Institute of South Asian Arts scholar.
 He later received a VCA Access Mentorship Program at the University of Melbourne and was a doctoral candidate at that university.
 He completed his doctoral research at the University of Melbourne in 2022 and was a fellow at the Akademie Schloss Solitude between 2023 and 2024.
 During his doctoral studies he explored ideas of the "anarchic archive" and presented a completion exhibition titled Anarchic Archive: the spectres of inconsistency.

 Work and ideas

 Archival practice

 Shah's research centres on the politics of archives.
 In a 2020 interview in Stir magazine, he explained that growing up in Kashmir during periods of socio‑political turmoil shaped his interest in how archives are used as instruments of control.
 He uses an interdisciplinary approach that blends historical documents, artificial intelligence and satire.
 His project The Birds Are Coming (2017) imagines a fictional archive of birds accused of espionage; light boxes and an interactive web archive present mug‑shots and investigation reports of these "avian agents".
 The work comments on the surveillance of people in Kashmir, turning birds into metaphors for people detained or killed at borders.

 Shah often re‑engineers archival tools through technology.
 In one of this projects he employed machine‑learning algorithms to create portraits of soldiers based on oral histories from Europe.
 In another project, Almost Entirely Sisyphus, he transformed a typewriter, historically a "bureaucratic object of recording," into a machine that signifies "the impossibility of registering disappearance" by typing names of the disappeared without paper.
 A 2021 Live Mint profile described how he uses photogrammetry and 3D scanning to transform discarded psychiatric instruments from Srinagar and Melbourne into reproducible objects, turning them into "memory collectors".
 He also reverse‑engineers archives to resist state power; in the same article he stated that he uses the archive as a tool to make visible what has been suppressed by organised knowledge.